LizChe/organism-java-improved-sequences-augmented/README.md

   - in order to try this feature out navigate to `organismjava` directory
   - type: `java CompileMe.java`

-- New features of String class can be found in `StringFeatures.java` class
+- New features of String class can be found in `strings` package
   - `public String strip()`
   - `public String stripLeading()`
   - `public String stripTrailing()`